gaycoderprincess/FlatOutW32BGMTool/README.md

 A tool to handle .w32 and .bgm files in FlatOut games

+For a quick guide on how to get started with the tool, check out the [examples & tips](https://github.com/gaycoderprincess/FlatOutW32BGMTool/blob/main/EXAMPLES.md).

 This tool is currently capable of:
 - Parsing and recreating the formats from memory
 - Importing vehicle models into FlatOut 1, 2 and Ultimate Carnage